 Important Registration Information

-All sites are open sites.
-Meals are available to all youth, even those who are not participating in summer program.
+All sites operate as open sites, meaning that meals are available to all youth, including those who are not enrolled in programs at the site.
 No eligible youth may be turned away.

 If you have any questions or need further details, please reach out to Food & Nutrition Services via email.